xvanov/unitree-g1-robot/docs/sprint-artifacts/1-1-project-setup-docker-environment.md

 ### Unitree SDK2 Integration

+**Docker users:** unitree_sdk2 is pre-built in the Docker image.
+No manual setup needed.

+**Native builds:** Run `./scripts/setup-external.sh` to clone and build the SDK.

 The unitree_sdk2 is the critical dependency.
-Install it following these steps:
+For manual installation:

 ```bash
 # Clone SDK to external/